Juul Accepts Proposed Ban On Flavored Vaping Products As CEO Steps Down

 Yet health experts have not tied the outbreak to any specific product or type of e-cigarette.
 Many cases of the mysterious respiratory illness are connected to people who have used e-cigarette products to vape marijuana bought on the black market.

+States including Massachusetts, New York and Michigan have passed bans on the sale of vaping products, and attorneys general in a number of states, including Illinois, are investigating whether Juul violated consumer protection laws by marketing its products to teenagers younger than 18.

-Ned Sharpless, the acting FDA commissioner, told the House Energy and Commerce Committee on Wednesday that the Trump administration's soon-to-be finalized policy of banning flavored vaping products could change if e-cigarette companies can win federal approval.
+Ned Sharpless, the acting FDA commissioner, told a subcommittee of the House Energy and Commerce Committee on Wednesday that the Trump administration's soon-to-be finalized policy of banning flavored vaping products could change if e-cigarette companies can win federal approval.

 "This policy would not mean that flavored e-cigarettes could never be marketed," Sharpless said.
 "If a company can show through an application to FDA that a specific product meets the standard set forth by Congress, then the FDA would authorize" the sale of the products, he said.